dirkjan/portfolio/collections/_posts/2025-03-26-mdl-action-planner.md

 Unfortunately, not all participants always completed all tasks.
 According to my employer, the task list appeared boring and uninviting.
 A more engaging format could lead to better responses.
 My assignment was to find a different format for the same tasks that resembled a game more.
 The focus was on the mobile app; we would not adjust the desktop view to save time.
 Therefore, the new format had to be compatible with it.

+> "Dirk-Jan always thought with the business and helped to make our products more engaging, such as in this gamification project."

 ### My role

 - Concept development